thoughtbot/ios-on-rails/release/ios-on-rails.md

 	typedef void(^HUMRailsAFNClientEventsCompletionBlock)(NSArray *events, NSError *error);

 Then declare a method for fetching events whose parameters are a map region and a completion block of this new type.
-The map region will be the visible map region in our `HUMMapViewController`, since we only want to load events within the region we're viewing.
+The `region` will be the visible map region in our `HUMMapViewController`, since we only want to load events within the region we're viewing.
 Unlike our other API client methods, we'll return an `NSURLSessionDataTask` from this method so we can cancel the task.

 	//HUMRailsAFNClient.h